tabalren/Unit12_NLP_Crypto/README.md

 ![](images/ethword.jpeg)

 #### 3. Named Entity Recognition
 Now we have built a named entity recognition model for both Bitcoin and Ethereum and then visualized the tags using SpaCy.
+THe SpaCy visualizations can be seen below.

 #### BTC NER
 ![](images/btcner.jpeg)